TomasPavlovicPavlo/PMI-80/README.md

 `M` \<(address)\> `=` <(data)> `=` ...

 With `M` command you can view or modify the content of the memory space.
-When the comand is isued the following display should appear:
+When the command is issued the following display should appear:

 <img src="docs/display_mem_sign.png" height="30" />

 Next to the 'M' is displayed the last address.
-Now you can enter new address or keep the current.
+Now you can enter a new address or keep the current.
 By pressing `=` key you confirm the address and you can modify the value.
-Press `=` to store new data and go to next address and modify data or skip to next address by pressing `=`.
+Press `=` to store new data and go to the next address and modify data or skip to the next address by pressing `=`.

 Example:

-Enter following code to address 0x1C00.
+Enter the following code to address 0x1C00.
 This code will also be used in the following text.

 ```none
 	[Address]	[Data]	[Instruction]